cortex-lab/ALF/README.md

 If there is a file with attribute `timestamps`, it indicates the object is a continuous timeseries.
 The timestamps file represents information required to synchronize the timeseries to the universal timebase, even if they were unevenly sampled.
 Each row of the `timestamps` file represents a synchronization point, with the first column giving the sample number (counting from 0), and the second column giving the corresponding time in universal seconds.
 The times corresponding to all samples are then found by linear interpolation.
 Note that the `timestamps` file is an exception to the rule that all files representing a continuous timeseries object must have one row per sample, as it will often have substantially less.
 An evenly-sampled recording, for example, could have just two timestamps, giving the times of the first and last sample.

-# File types
+## File types
 ALF can deal with any sort of file, as long as it has a concept of a number of rows (or primary dimension).
 The type of file is recognized by its extension.
 Preferred choices:

 .npy: numpy array file.
 This is recommended over flat binary since datatype and shape is stored in the file.
 If you want to name the columns, use a metadata file.
 If you have an array of 3 or more dimensions, the first dimension counts as the number of rows.
 To access npy files from MATLAB use [this](https://github.com/kwikteam/npy-matlab).

 .tsv: tab-delimited text file.
 This is recommended over comma-separated files since text fields often have commas in.
 All rows should have the same number of columns.
-There should not be a header row; if you want to name the columns, use a metadata file.
+There should not be a header row.

+.htsv: headed tab-delimited text file.
+The first row contains tab-separated names for each column, after which the data appears as in a standard tsv.

 .bin: flat binary file.
 It's better to use .npy for storing binary dat,a but some recording systems save in flat binary.
 Rather than convert them, you can ALFize a flat binary file by adding a metadata file, which specifies the number of columns (as the size of the "columns" array) and the binary datatype as a top-level key "dtype", using numpy naming conventions.

+## Relations

+Encoding of relations between objects can be achieved by a simplified relational model.
+If the attribute name of one file matches the object name of a second, then the first file is guaranteed to contain integers referring to the rows of the second.
+For example, `spikes.clusters.npy` would contain integer references to the rows of `clusters.brain_location.json` and `clusters.probes.npy`; and `clusters.probes.npy` would contain integer references to `probes.insertion.json`.
+Be careful of plurals (`clusters.probe.npy` would not correspond to `probes.insertion.json`) and remember we count arrays starting from 0.

 ## Longer file names
 A proposed extension to ALF would allow encoding of additional information in filenames with more than 3 parts.
 In this proposal, file names could have as many parts as you like: object.attribute.x1.x2. ... .xN.extension.
 The extra name parts play no formal role in the ALF conventions, but can serve several additional purposes.
 For example, if you want unique file names to make archiving and backups easier, they could contain a unique string, for example a Dataset ID from Alyx, or the md5 hash of the file.
 Extra parts could be used  to encode the subject name if you are worried about accidentally moving files between directories.
 The filenames might get long; however the important information in the filename is in the first two parts, which users can tab-autocomplete when typing them at the command line; also, because the extension is last, they can also double-click the file to open it with a default application such as a movie viewer.